Wallace Carroll

-(John) Wallace Carroll (December 5, 1906 – July 28, 2002) was an American journalist, newspaper editor, and publisher, known for his 1968 editorial “Vietnam — Quo Vadis?” which called for an end to the Vietnam War and influenced President Lyndon B. Johnson’s initial withdrawal of troops from the conflict.
+John Wallace Carroll (December 5, 1906 – July 28, 2002) was an American journalist, newspaper editor, and publisher, known for his 1968 editorial "Vietnam — Quo Vadis?" which called for an end to the Vietnam War and influenced President Lyndon B. Johnson’s initial withdrawal of troops from the conflict.
 Carroll at the time was the editor and publisher of the Winston-Salem Journal and Sentinel (1963-1974).
 Recognized as among the best of his generation of journalists, Carroll had previously worked as news editor for the Washington Bureau of The New York Times (1955-1963), as executive editor of the Winston-Salem Journal and Sentinel (1949-1955) and as a foreign correspondent for United Press in Europe (1929-1942).
-From 1942-1945 he headed the European division of the United States Office of War Information, charged with all propaganda efforts aimed at Nazi-conquered Europe during World War II.
+From 1942 to 1945 he headed the European division of the United States Office of War Information, charged with all propaganda efforts aimed at Nazi-conquered Europe during World War II.
 He was also the father of journalist John Carroll, the former editor of the Baltimore Sun, the Philadelphia Inquirer and the Los Angeles Times.

 Early life and career

 Wallace Carroll was born in Milwaukee, Wisconsin, on December 5, 1906, to John Francis Carroll and Josephine Meyer Carroll.
 After graduating from Marquette University in 1928 he was hired by United Press in Chicago; six months later he was transferred to London and two years later to Paris to work as a foreign correspondent for the news service.
-While in Great Britain and France he covered London’s hunger strikes and the Stavisky riots in Paris, reporting on the growing political and economic discontent on the continent.
-In 1934 he was sent to Geneva as United Press’s diplomatic reporter covering the League of Nations, where he filed numerous reports on the rise of fascism in Japan, Germany and Italy.
+While in Great Britain and France he covered London's hunger strikes and the Stavisky riots in Paris, reporting on the growing political and economic discontent on the continent.
+In 1934 he was sent to Geneva as United Press's diplomatic reporter covering the League of Nations, where he filed numerous reports on the rise of fascism in Japan, Germany and Italy.
 In 1938 he traveled to Spain to report on the Spanish Civil War.

 World War II coverage

 In 1939, United Press appointed Carroll to head its London bureau, charged with covering the growing crisis with Nazi Germany and the potential for upcoming conflict.
-Carroll was among the first to confirm Britain’s declaration of war against Germany in September 1939 and subsequently covered both the London Blitz and the Battle of Britain.
+Carroll was among the first to confirm Britain's declaration of war against Germany in September 1939 and subsequently covered both the London Blitz and the Battle of Britain.
 In 1941 he traveled via the Arctic Circle to the Soviet Union to cover the Nazi invasion of that country, including the German advance on Moscow.
 On his return home via Asia, he landed in Pearl Harbor just days after the Japanese attack on the U.S. fleet and was among the first journalists allowed to view the destruction.

 For his reporting on the Soviet Union Carroll won the 1942 Headliners Award.
-That year he also published the book We’re In This With Russia, an assessment of the Soviet Union’s ability to fight off the Nazi onslaught.
+That year he also published the book We’re In This With Russia, an assessment of the Soviet Union's ability to fight off the Nazi onslaught.